-Assistant Professor of Pediatric Infectious, Pediatric Department, Mousavi Hospital, Zanjan University of Medical Sciences, Zanjan, Iran.
+Assistant professor of Pediatric Infectious, Pediatric department, Mousavi Hospital, Zanjan University of Medical Sciences, Zanjan, Iran.

-Assistant Professor of Pediatric Surgery, Pediatric Department, Mousavi Hospital, Zanjan University of Medical Sciences, Zanjan, Iran.
+General practitioner, Mousavi Hospital, Zanjan University of Medical Sciences, Zanjan, Iran.

-Associate Professor of Pediatric Gastroenterology, Pediatric Gastroenterology and Hepatology Research Center, Tehran University of Medical Sciences, Department of Pediatric, Bahrami Children’s Hospital, Tehran, Iran.
+Associate Professor of Pediatric Gastroenterology, Pediatric Gastroenterology and Hepatology Research Center, Department of Pediatric, Bahrami children’s Hospital, Tehran University of Medical Sciences, Tehran, Iran.